enlundjonas/AdvancedWebDevelopment2026/javascript-video-notes.md

 Video 51/51
 Now what?
 The video recommends the github repository that is linked under each video, and to keep using javascript in order to keep up the knowledge.

-              Package management continued.
-First we need install package.json via npm(Node Package Manager), in the terminal.
-Installed packages can be run in the CLI, and with the help of packages we can for instance run scripts, connect to servers or format the code.

-Video 51/51

-              Now what?
-The video recommends the github repository that is linked under each video, and to keep using javascript in order to keep up the knowledge.